Stichtingaffectlab/wfc-client/README.md

 ## Production

+### Restarts

-Set up crontab to perform restarts and start the script on boot, you may do this by
+Set up crontab to perform some tasks like restarting the program.

 ```sh
 crontab -e